What’s Constantin doing now?

 Researching electric vehicles 🚗

 We currently own a 16 year old VW Polo.
 I’d love to upgrade it to an electric vehicle.
-So far, I’ve tested a few rentals: I love the Polestar 2, and it’s my current favourite, but it’s also quote pricey.
+So far, I’ve tested a few rentals: I love the Polestar 2, and it’s my current favourite, but it’s also pricey.
 I once got a Lucid Air as an uprade to the Polestar 2 I reserved.
 It’s a great car, but the electronics felt a bit buggy, probably teething issues.
 Too big and to expensive for our needs.
-We’re currently renting an MG4 for a mini vacation.
+We also rented an MG4 for a mini vacation.
 It’s nice, but the boot space is small for a family of four and a dog, the dashboard feels like it’s just two bolted on tablets, and the UX isn’t super great (you need to activate 1-pedal driving at every single trip).

-Reading “Tiny Experiments”, by Anne-Laure LeCunff 📕
+Still reading “Tiny Experiments”, by Anne-Laure LeCunff 📕

 Amazon’s recommendation system is really good: It suggested Tiny Experiments, by Anne-Laure LeCunff right now, as I’m redesigning the next chapter of my professional life.
 So far it has resonated a lot with what I’ve always felt about traditional goals (meh), seeing the big picture of things, and focusing on the quality of how we spend our time vs. optimizing the heck out of it.